omkarmoghe/portable_expressions/README.md

 serverless_function_call(:add, 1, 2) #=> 3
 ```

-So far so good, but what if you want to multiply my inputs instead?
+So far so good, but what if you want to multiply the inputs instead?
 Well, you could define another function:

 ```ruby
 def multiply(input1, input2)